World’s Coolest Winter

 You can explore the ruins of partially restored abandoned stone houses at Jazirat al Hamra, on the coast between Al Hamra Fort Hotel and the Cove Rotana.

-Visit Ras Al Khaimah for Awafi desert, the Marjan island and Iceland Waterpark.
+Visit Ras Al Khaimah for Awafi Desert, Bassata Desert Village, the Marjan island and Iceland Waterpark.

 Fujairah's historical importance goes back to 3000 B.C. when the area was inhabited by herders and fishermen.
 It was then named as the Land of Titans or 'Ard Al Jababerah'.
 It is unofficially called 'the Jewel of the Middle East'.